ioBroker-Bot/ioBroker.flexcharts/README.md

 Background: When using the standard callback() functionality within onMessage() for an object, a hidden `JSON.stringify()`/`JSON.parse()` is executed and any functions included in the object are lost.

+Remark: It's not possible to include function in chart defintion when using ioBroker state as source of data.

 ## Templates
 Javascript templates are available for some uses cases:
 * chart using data from history adapter: [template1](templates/flexchartsTemplate1.js)